-The 220 volt receptacle for the dryer is in use and power supply was verified at the outlet.
+The 220 volt receptacle for the dryer is in use.
+Power supply was not tested at the outlet.
 I recommend you should evaluate this outlet style to be sure the dryer you plan on using here is compatible with it.